 Your campaign closes on the date set in the Form C as the deadline to reach the (minimum) target offering.
 If you don’t reach your minimum by the campaign close date, we’ll have to cancel your campaign and refund investors.
 If you do reach your minimum, congratulations!
 We’ll start the administrative process of finalizing your campaign and disbursing funds to you.

 Where do I find my campaign close date?

 You can find your campaign close date on your Form C in the first section, under “Deadline to reach the target offering amount.”
 You can also see it on your /manage page under "Important Dates".

 Can I change my close date?

-Wefunder allows one extension per campaign with a maximum campaign duration of 8 months.
+Wefunder allows one extension per campaign with a maximum campaign duration of 6 months.
 You can also choose to close your campaign early (provided it's been open for at least 21 days), though you must provide investors with a 5 business day closing notice.
-(Note that the day the notice is sent doesn't count as a business day, so for example if you want to close on a Friday, the closing notice needs to go out the prior Thursday.
-We'll need a bit of notice to make this happen, so let us know at your earliest convenience if you want to close early).
-Investors have the right to cancel their commitment up to 48 hours before closing.
-To make adjustments to your close date, reach out to us at email@example.com.
+(We'll need a bit of notice to make this happen, so let us know at your earliest convenience if you want to close early).
+To make adjustments to your close date, reach out to us at firstname.lastname@example.org.

 How does closing work?

 21 days before your campaign closes, we’ll reach out to confirm the date your campaign is closing and initiate next steps.
 If you have not yet used an extension and would like to, you can do so at this time.
 At this time, we’ll provide an update on:

 - Funds committed: This refers to all investments committed to a campaign — whether funded or unfunded.
 It’s every dollar someone said “I’m going to give to [company],” whether or not said dollar actually made its way to Wefunder.